 - Make sure every page has unique title and description tags.
 It’s bad if you use the same title and description on different pages.

-- Make sure no page has any title or description tags blank
+- Make sure no page has any title or description tags blank.
+Something is better than nothing.

 - If you have lots of pages on your website (I’m talking about thousands of pages) think about using some kind of script to automatically optimize your website’s meta data.
 This will be better than doing nothing and leaving everything blank or the same.